drcscodes/drcs.codes/content/python/projects/fit.md

 ### Testing Your Module Interactively

 In addition to running the doctests as described above, you can import your `fit` module in the Python REPL to test your functions as you write and modify them.
-For example, ssuming you're in the same directory as your `fit.py` file:
+For example, assuming you're in the same directory as your `fit.py` file:

 ```Python
 Python 3.6.3 |Continuum Analytics, Inc.| (default, Jul  2 2016, 17:53:06)